EHB-MCT/remedial-assignment-GauthierLambeau/README.md

 Persistent data is stored in Firebase Firestore.
 Data structure includes:

-money: Player's current money.
+`money`: Player's current money.

-buildings: Dictionary of building types and their counts.
+`buildings`: Dictionary of building types and their counts.

-upgrades: List of purchased upgrade names.
+`upgrades`: List of purchased upgrade names.

 Upon entering a username, the system queries Firestore to load existing data or starts a fresh session if none exists.